DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning: Introduction

-Recently, ~\citet{sac} take a principled approach for encouraging the randomness (and hence diversity) of actions by formally formulating the entropy of a policy into the objective.
-This maximum entropy approach is founded on theoretical principles and has been applied to many other contexts as well, such as from inverse reinforcement learning~\citep{meirl,zhou2018infinite} and optimal control~\citep{todorov2008general,rawlik2013stochastic}. \citet{sac} propose a novel continuous action space algorithm called soft actor-critic (SAC), which is more robust than former methods and has achieved the state-of-the-art performance in many continuous action control tasks.
-More specifically, SAC computes an optimal policy by minimizing the KL-divergence between the action distribution and the exponential form of the soft action-value function.
-From the view of probabilistic graphical models, the objective function of maximum entropy RL can be derived by minimizing the KL-divergence between experience distribution of the current policy and the optimal path distribution~\citep{pgm-rl}.
+The \emph{maximum entropy} (MaxEnt) RL~\cite{nachum2017bridging,sac} has shown promise for encouraging the randomness (and hence diversity) of actions by formally formulating the entropy of a policy into the objective.
+This maximum entropy approach is based on theoretical principles and has been applied to inverse reinforcement learning~\cite{meirl,zhou2018infinite} and optimal control~\cite{todorov2008general,rawlik2013stochastic}. \citet{sac} propose soft Actor-Critic (SAC), a continuous action space algorithm that has achieved superior performance in many continuous action control tasks.
+SAC computes an optimal policy by minimizing the KL-divergence between the action distribution and the exponential form of the soft action-value function.
+Many works have been done for understanding the effectiveness of the maximum entropy objective~\cite{pgm-rl,schulman2017equivalence,ahmed2019understanding,cen2020fast}, which reveal that objective with entropy regularization enjoys the smoother optimization landscape and the faster convergence rate, and builds connections between RL with probabilistic graphical models and convex optimization.